viamrobotics/viam-ai-updater/README.md

 ## Project Overview

 This repository houses an AI-powered updater for the Viam SDKs.
-Its primary purpose is to automatically analyze protobuf definition changes (proto diffs) and generate corresponding updates to the Viam SDK's code and tests (more functionality to come).
+Its primary purpose is to automatically analyze protobuf definition changes as a git diff and generate corresponding updates to the Viam SDK's code and tests (more functionality to come).

 ## GitHub Actions Workflow Usage